trustbit/logistic-hackathon-public/README.md

 - Instructions how to get agents into the competition simulation
 - Explanation how to display traces
 - Explanation how and when the competition simulation is running

-We launch that as a server in a cloud.
-Attach a few Grafana dashboards.
-Competitors could control trucks (individual or fleets) by uploading scripts that make decisions (use JS VM or something else that we can easily and safely sandbox).

 ## We are hiring